RicardoSchiavetti/udacity-flashcards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

+To run, type:
+yarn install
-To run, type yarn start in console.
+yarn start

 This project was developed and tested to Android!